-Its enhanced features include high-performance and high-availability capabilities to ensure that users are always targeted to servers that are up and running and providing good performance, as well as a proximity capability to automatically target users to the geographically closest sites.
+Its enhanced features include high-performance and high-availability capabilities to ensure that users are always targeted to servers that are up and running and providing good performance, as well as checking the server's availability and fail-over function to not resolve the down site server addresses.

-Peak performance is accomplished via load balancing, whereby DNSMux will select from among multiple content-identical servers the ones that are offering the best performance at any given moment.
+Peak performance is accomplished via load balancing, whereby DNSMux could select from among multiple content-identical servers the ones that are offering the best performance at any given moment.

-Peak uptime is accomplished via health monitoring and failover, whereby DNSMux will monitor the health of each content server and report those that are unresponsive (either because certain processes are inoperative or because a server is down).
+Peak uptime is accomplished via health monitoring and failover, whereby DNSMux will monitor the health of each content server and report those that are unresponsive (either because certain processes are inoperative or because a server is down) thus only resolve the available servers' IP addresses.

-Multiple DNSMuxes can be deployed in a cluster to efficiently serve users worldwide by automatically targeting them to the servers with the closest geographical proximity
+At least two DNSMuxes should be deployed for each domain on a different site to accomplish the fail-over detection and function.
+Multiple DNSMuxes can be deployed in a cluster to efficiently serve users worldwide by automatically targeting them to the servers with the closest geographical proximity be automatically propagated to all the DNSMuxes in the cluster so that any can stand in for any other in a failover scenario.